 Lifestyle and living options for today’s adult seniors are vastly different than previous generations.
-Today’s market provides several alternative options designed to fit a wide variety of lifestyles, living, and care needs.
-Below is an overview of the most common senior living options that available to today’s seniors.
+Today’s market provides several alternative options designed to fit a wide variety of lifestyles, living and care needs.
+Below is an overview of the most common senior living options available to today’s seniors.

 If given the option, many aging adults would prefer to spend their senior years in the comfort of their own home.
 With the proper preparation and adaptations, this can be a viable option for some.
 Home safety professionals can perform a safety assessment and identify any potential risk factors throughout the home that may make a senior vulnerable to falls or other accidents.
 The suggested modifications are typically minor and can be easily resolved.
-In addition, there are health-care agencies that will provide contracted in-home services such a medication management, bathing, and general assistance on a scheduled basis.
-Together, these services can extend the amount of time that a senior is able to remain in his or her home.
+In addition, there are healthcare agencies that will provide contracted in-home services like medication management, bathing, and general assistance on a scheduled basis.
+Together, these services can extend the amount of time a senior is able to remain in their home.

-The age-restricted communities are generally made-up of condominiums or apartments and require that at least one of the residents be of a certain age – typically 55 years or older.
+Age-restricted communities are generally made up of condominiums or apartments and require at least one of the residents to be of a certain age – typically 55 years or older.
 These communities may offer a few community-wide events but do not offer health care services to their residents.

-Assisted living facilities provide apartment-style options along with health care services to those adults who may be vulnerable living on their own or need assistance with some of the Activities of Daily Living (ADLs) such as meals, bathing, and medication management.
+Assisted living communities provide apartment-style options along with health care services to those adults who may be vulnerable living on their own or need assistance with some of the activities of daily living (ADLs) like eating, preparing meals, bathing, personal hygiene, dressing, or medication management.

 Nursing Homes and Skilled Nursing Facilities

-Skilled nursing facilities, commonly called nursing homes, provides 24-hour nursing care for those aging seniors who require more direct and frequent daily care than what is offered in the assisted living environment.
-Typically, the nursing home facility provide specialized care and housing based on the individual needs of each resident, such as memory care for those with Alzheimer’s or dementia.
+Skilled nursing facilities, commonly called nursing homes, provide 24-hour nursing care for those aging seniors who require more direct and frequent daily care than what is offered in the assisted living environment.
+Typically, the nursing home facility provides specialized care and housing based on the individual needs of each resident, like memory care for those with Alzheimer’s or dementia.

 Continuing Care Retirement Communities

-Continuing Care Retirement Communities (CCRC) are unique facilities that provide aging seniors with a series of lifestyle and healthcare options progressing from independent living, assisted living, to skilled nursing care all in one community setting.
-As the lifestyle and health care needs of the aging senior change in time, he or she are able to remain in the familiar surroundings of their senior community.
+Continuing care retirement communities are unique communities that provide aging seniors with a series of lifestyle and healthcare options progressing from independent living, assisted living, to skilled nursing care all in one community setting.
+As the lifestyle and healthcare needs of the aging senior change in time, they can remain in the familiar surroundings of their senior community.

 Everyone’s situation is different.
 The first step in determining what lifestyle and living options are best for you will be to determine your level of care needs.
-If you (or your loved) one are in the early stages of senior adulthood and able to manage your daily activities on your own, then you may would be well suited to age-in-place, live in an age-restricted community, or to live in an independent living community.
-If you find that your loved one is starting to forget or perform ADLs such as bathing, personal hygiene, dressing, or eating, then you will want review Signs for At-risk Seniors to evaluate potential risk factors and care needs that are offered at assisted living and skilled care facilities.
+If you (or your loved one) are in the early stages of senior adulthood and able to manage your daily activities on your own, then you may be well suited to age-in-place, to live in an age-restricted community, or to live in an independent living community.
+If you find that you (or your loved one) are starting to forget or has difficulty performing ADLs, you may want to review the signs of at-risk seniors to evaluate potential risk factors and care needs.